pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 1. [Simple components](#simple-components) (Tag, Button, TextLink, etc.)
 2. [Complex compents](#complex-components) (Alert Dialogs, Notifications, Modal, etc.)

+For extending, there should be the ability to have three options:

+1. Utilized the unused CSS classes shipped with Headless-styles
+2. Add your own local styles via the `className` prop
+3. Use the "ejected" version via the Headless-styles API

 Last, there should also be helpers that naturally compliment the experience:

 1. [Custom hooks](#custom-hooks)